nhost/nhost/README.md

   <hr />
 </div>

-**Nhost is a serverless backend for web and mobile apps** built with the following things in mind:
+**Nhost is a open-source GraphQL backend,** built with the following things in mind:

-- Open Source
+- Open-Source
 - Developer Productivity
 - SQL
 - GraphQL